highb/grafana-ds-seattle-opendata/README.md

 # Grafana data source plugin template

-This template is a starting point for building a Data Source Plugin for Grafana.
+This repo is a Data Source Plugin for Grafana built as part of the Hands On Lab at Grafanacon 2025.

 ## What are Grafana data source plugins?